martinbudden/MaybeCube/README.md

 ## Frame stiffness

-The MaybeCube is a cuboid with 6 rectangular faces.
+The frame is a cuboid with 6 rectangular faces.
 Rectangles have no inherent rigidity and are subject to shearing.
 The rigidity of a rectangle is provided solely by the strength of its joints, and these often do not provide sufficient rigidity.
 A small movement at a joint is magnified into a much larger movement at the end of a 400mm extrusion.
 There are three main ways to increase the rigidity of rectangles: